 The difference between them and you is that when they searched the web looking for tips to save money for travel, they were looking for OTHER ways to do it because they already exhausted the basic stuff I outlined above.

 Travelers who already know this secret don’t look for ways to save money for travel.
 They look for new ways to save even more.

 Remember my fat kid story?
 I eventually lost about 35 kg.
 But it wasn’t just by giving up fast food (I never eat it anymore) or Coca-Cola (I’ve had maybe 5 since 1999) or peanut butter (the only time I eat it is in airport lounges).

 Do what you know you have to do

-With the exception of the dying part (OK, maybe of boredom), it’s the same with travel.
+With the exception of the dying part, it’s the same with travel.
 You’ve read dozens of sites about how to save money for travel and all the experts out there have confirmed what you already knew anyway.